vpz4/DBDM/README.md

 - **Data format:** The input dataset should be in a format readable by `pandas`, typically CSV or JSON.
 - **Facet:** A binary or continuous variable indicating the facet (e.g., Gender).
 - **Outcome:** A binary variable indicating the outcome (e.g., Lymphoma).
-- **Subgroup:** An optional binary or categorical variable for subgroup categorization (this is used only for the estimation of the CDD metric).
+- **Subgroup:** An optional binary or categorical variable for subgroup categorization.
 - **Label value or threshold:** A label value or threshold for positive outcomes (e.g. 1).

 ## Features